kevinfaveri/solana-candy-factory/README.md

 ## Mainnet

+- You can't incrementally upload in batches your NFTs.
+You should do it in one go, always.
+If you update your batch, you will need to upload it all again.
+The way to do this then will be to delete the candy machine folder.
 - Don't forget to use the wallet you want to earn the mint value for both metaplex uploading (`yarn deploy-mainnet`) and in the NFT's creators.address[0] for earning the royaties.
 - You should have all your NFTs ready before deploying.
 Incremental deploying of NFTs is not supported right now.
 Feel free to add a PR tho if you find a solution for this